 Doodling is a worm fishing technique mastered and taught by finesse fishing guru Don Iovino.
-It's best used on suspended bass in clear, deep lakes usually found in western America, but can be used on any lake that has clear to stained water.
+It's best used on suspended bass in the clear, deep lakes usually found in western America, but it can be used on any lake with clear to stained water.

 Use either baitcasting or spinning gear on a 6-foot, medium-light action rod.
-Usually, spinning gear is preferred when using 6-8 pound test for deep fishing, and baitcasting for 10-pound and up when flipping.
-Place a small, glass bead between the worm and a brass sinker (some enthusiasts insist they must match in color, others say it doesn't matter).
-Use 4- to 4 1/2-inch worms on 1/0 hooks, and 3-inch grubs on size 1 hooks.
-Paddle tail worms are best suited in the spring whereas straight tailed worms work best in the fall and winter.
-Use a 3/16-ounce weight when working the bottom on deep structure, a 5/32-ounce weight on suspended bass.
+Usually, spinning gear is preferred when using 6-8 pound test for deep fishing and baitcasting for 10-pound and up when flipping.
+Place a small glass bead between the worm and a brass sinker (some enthusiasts insist they must match in color, while others say it doesn't matter).
+Use 4- to 4 1/2-inch worms on 1/0 hooks and 3-inch grubs on size 1 hooks.
+Paddletail worms are best suited in the spring, whereas straight-tailed worms work best in the fall and winter.
+Use a 3/16-ounce weight when working the bottom on deep structure and a 5/32-ounce weight on suspended bass.

 Let the bait fall to the preferred depth, then shake your rod tip.
-You've got their attention now, so just wait - at least 30 seconds.
+You've got their attention now, so wait at least 30 seconds.
 Then shake again for about 2 or 3 seconds, stop and pull slowly about six inches.
 Then drop slowly back down again and repeat the process.
 The first thing to change if they're not biting is to slow down.
 In depths of forty feet or more, the bite feels like a slight pull, like the pressure you feel when stretching a rubber band.
-Set the hook when ever you feel this or anything else "odd".
+Set the hook whenever you feel this or anything else "odd."

 Purple is the preferred choice on overcast days and in deep water.
 Motor oil is used primarily in the summer and fall because it looks like shad and small fry in shallow water and turns black in deep water.
 Try using a crawdad color (browns) in the Spring.
 Red can also be a dynamite color - use a darker shade in dirtier water.
-Cinnamon-blue, a color that most likely represents a natural night crawler, is a good overall color to use.
+Cinnamon-blue, a color that most likely represents a natural night crawler, is an excellent overall color.

 - Always be sure to use your favorite scent.